 Intent

-Stratton Primary School aims to deliver a rich and purposeful science curriculum (which follows the 2014 National Curriculum and EYFS Framework as appropriate) which enables children to become confident scientists in today’s society.
+Stratton Primary School aims to deliver a rich and purposeful science curriculum which enables children to become confident scientists in today’s society.
 Teachers must strive to inspire and engage children in science by delivering inspirational sessions and visits that promote learning and progress.

 Implementation

-Progression in children’s learning across the school will be in line with the school’s progressions of skills in science document (see this document below) which focuses on ‘working scientifically’.
+Progression in children’s learning across the school will be in line with the school’s progressions of skills in science document which focuses on ‘working scientifically’.

 Science lessons are mostly hands-on, engaging science, allowing children to experience science, encouraging discussion and enquiring minds.
 Using the ‘Science Investigation Sheets’ as a starting point for investigations, the learning can be recorded in a range of ways: by writing, photographs, simple tables, or using an appropriate recording sheet.